pfriedrich-hub/HRTF_relearning_data/README.md

 Each participant/condition folder contains:
 - a <participant_id>.sofa file, which stores the raw measured DTFs
-- the results of the consecutive localization tests as pickle files, titled "localization_participant id_date,\n which can easily be read with the "slab" python package, using the trialsequence class
+- a folder "processed_hrtf" containing the processed DTFs
-- the folder "processed_hrtf> containing the processed DTFs
+- the results of the localization tests as pickle files, titled "localization_'participant-id'_'date'", which were created with trialsequence class of the "slab" python package
-- the folder "in_ear_recordings "containing the recordings with the in-ear microphones that were used to compute the DTFs
+- the folder "in_ear_recordings" containing the recordings obtained from the in-ear microphones, which were used to compute the DTFs

 please refer to the methods section for a detailed description of recording, DTF calculation and processing